garret1317/aegisub-scripts/README.md

 For fancy fade effects. (i.e, when the whole scene blurs out until it's invisible, as a transition)

+### Chapter Generator

+Makes .xml chapters for matroska.

+Makes lines with the effect `chapter` into chapters.
+Start time of the line is used for the timestamp, text of the line is used for chapter name.
+Language is currently hardcoded to english.

 ### Dupe and Comment

 Duplicates a line and comments out the original.